isene/hp-41cl_update/README.md

 # hp-41cl_update
-A tool to update ROMS on the HP-41CL calculator via HP-IL
+A tool to update ROMS on the HP-41CL calculator via HP-IL (Linux only)

-## NAME
-HP-41CL_update.rb - A tool to update ROMS on the HP-41CL calculator

 ## SYNOPSIS
 HP-41CL_update.rb [-hv] [long-options]

 ## DESCRIPTION
 HP-41CL_update.rb takes HP-41 ROM files from a folder named "roms" and adds those to a LIF file that can be mounted by pyILPer.
 The pyILPer is a Java program that can mount LIF files so that an HP-41 can access that file via a PILbox.
 The "roms" folder must reside in the same folder as the HP-41CL_update.rb program.
+The file names of the ROMs to be updated must be prefixed with the HP-41CL address so that the FOCAL program knows where in flash to update the ROMs (only the first three hex numbers are inserted at the beginning of the file name).

+Example: You want to update the ISENE.ROM on your HP-41CL.
+The ISENE.ROM should go to the location "0C9", therefore you rename the rom to 0C9ISENE.ROM and drop it into the folder called "roms".
+You run HP-41CL_update.rb and you get a LIF imge called cl_update.lif in the same directory as the HP-41CL_update.rb program.
+Mount this LIF file in pyILPer and run the FUPDATE program on the HP-41CL.

 pyILPer: https://github.com/bug400/pyilper